openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This endpoint is used to issue a Credential previously requested at the Credential Endpoint or Batch Credential Endpoint in case the Credential Issuer was not able to immediately issue this Credential.

-The Deferred Endpoint requires the Wallet to present an Access Token valid for the Credential previously requested at the Credential Endpoint or Batch Credential Endpoint.
+The Wallet MUST present to the Deferred Endpoint an Access Token valid for the issuance of the Credential previously requested at the Credential Endpoint or the Batch Credential Endpoint.

 Communication with the Deferred Credential Endpoint MUST utilize TLS.

 ## Deferred Credential Request {#deferred-credential_request}

-The Deferred Credential Request is a HTTP POST request.
+The Deferred Credential Request is an HTTP POST request. `application/json` media type MUST be used.

 The following claims are used in the Batch Credential Response:

 * `transaction_id`: REQUIRED.
-JSON String identifying a deferred issuance transaction.
+JSON String identifying a Deferred Issuance transaction.

 ```
 Host: server.example.com